-Looking at the photos on the website it was obvious the buildings and grounds would provide Madam with heritage-oriented photographic interest while I had a taste or two.
+Looking at the photos on the website, it was apparent the buildings and grounds would provide Madam with heritage-oriented photographic interest while I had a taste or two.

-Once we'd picked up a guide book and the map it was time to think about lunch, but even before the German-accented lady drew a circle around it on the map,
+Once we'd picked up a guide book and the map, it was time to think about lunch.

-Madam had decided lunch was going to be a picnic basket from Maggie Beer's Farm Shop.
+Even before the German-accented lady drew a circle around it on the map, Madam had decided lunch was going to be a picnic basket from Maggie Beer's Farm Shop.

 She'd also set her heart on trying the ice-cream there.